 Distance Education (DE) classes provide students the flexibility to complete coursework outside of the traditional classroom setting.
-Hawai'i Community College (Hawai'i CC) has partnered with other University of Hawai'i Community Colleges to offer a variety of DE classes to meet the needs of students.
-In addition to the courses offered at Hawai'i CC, Hawai'i CC students are able to enroll in DE classes from all other UH Community Colleges (UHCC).
+Hawai'i Community College (Hawai'i CC) has partners with other UH Community Colleges to meet the needs of students.
+In addition to the courses offered at Hawai'i CC, Hawai'i CC students are able to enroll in a variety of DE classes from all other UH Community Colleges (UHCC).